 Most of the calls for housesitting in London are for pet sitters.
 Occasionally the owners want a housesitter to keep the property occupied and therefore insured.
 However, mostly the calls are for a pet sitter in London.
 London calling is a play on the phrase I have heard a lot in the city.
 Though London often calls to me and I find it hard to resist a housesit assignment I see posted in this city.

-London pet sitting
+London pet and house sitting

 Pet Sitting always entails a balance of caring for the pets and home with an opportunity to see the sights.